GSA-TTS/identity-handbook/_articles/appdev-lambda-jobs.md

 ---
 title: "Lambda Background Jobs"
-description: "Overview of and launch checklist for our Lambda workers"
+description: "Overview of and launch checklist for our async Lambda workers"
 layout: article
 category: "AppDev"
 ---